mideind/GreynirEngine/doc/index.rst

    Reynir is the engine of `Greynir.is <https://greynir.is>`_

+Reynir has been used to parse text from Icelandic news websites since 2015, processing 6 million sentences in 300.000 articles.
+Its optimized C++ parsing core is fast and efficient enough to parse real-world text according to a `context-free grammar for the Icelandic language <https://github.com/vthorsteinsson/ReynirPackage/blob/master/src/reynir/Reynir.grammar>`_ with over 16,000 productions.

 To get acquainted with Reynir, we recommend that you start with the :ref:`overview`, proceed with the :ref:`installation` instructions, and then look at the :ref:`quickstart`.
 For further reference, consult the :ref:`reference` section.